subquery/subql-starter/README.md

 ### Contributing

-- For this subql-starter the two main branches to work off are 'v0.0.1' and 'v0.2.0' which reference the manifest specVersions avaliable.
+- For this subql-starter the two main branches to work off are 'v0.0.1' and 'v0.2.0' which reference the manifest specVersion's avaliable.

 - If you would like to contribute you can create a pull request into one of these.

-- For more information on our guidelines: https://github.com/subquery/subql/blob/main/contributing.md
+- For more information on creating a pull request or raising issues view https://github.com/subquery/subql/blob/main/contributing.md